About | History | Photo & Video Gallery | Success | Recovery Club

 Equine Assisted Therapy on BBC Alba, Gaelic Language.

 My first work in a therapeutic community for alcohol/drug issues was in 1990.
-I have 18yrs’ experience in the private therapy, life coaching and EAP counselling worlds.
+I have 18yrs’ experience in the private therapy, life coaching, and EAP counselling worlds.
 Experience was gained over the years in developing ways to work with depression, trauma, stress, bereavement and anxiety disorders.

 I value the educational/healing power that comes from being part of a therapeutic community such as Castle Craig – also peer support is a huge factor here.
 I am passionate about working in residential communities, it is such a lifting experience.

-As well as engaging in helping patients to become sober and well I am looking forward to developing music therapy here at Castle Craig.
+As well as engaging in helping patients to become sober and well, I am looking forward to developing music therapy here at Castle Craig.
 Music is a fabulous way to get in touch with strong feelings and the playful child in us all.
 Music brings people together and promotes good relations and vibrations!”

 “As well as engaging in helping patients to become free of drugs and alcohol, I enjoy practising counselling skills, DBT, and other specialised therapies here at Castle Craig.”